UberMeatShield/contented/README.md

 	$ export DIR=`pwd`/mocks/content/ && buffalo dev
 	$ export DIR=`pwd`/mocks/content/ && buffalo test

+Alternatively you can run it as a docker setup but that is a little rougher for dev.

+    $docker build -f Dockerfile -t contented .
+    $docker-compose up -d

 ## What Next?

-Need to add in something around tests and exporting the dir path.
+Need to add in something around tests and exporting the dir path maybe just have the gulp process do a watch and kick off the tests again.
+I keep hoping buffalo will add something like ng test --watch=true.

 ## What this does